Clinical Breast Exam

 A clinical breast exam (CBE) is a physical exam done by a health care provider.
 It’s often done during your regular medical check-up.

-A CBE should be performed by a provider well-trained in the technique (this may be a physician, nurse practitioner or other medical staff).
-Not all providers have this training.
+A CBE should be performed by a health care provider well-trained in the technique.
+This may be a physician, nurse practitioner or other medical staff.
+Not all health care providers have this training.

-The National Comprehensive Cancer Network (NCCN) recommends a trained provider carefully feel your breasts, underarm and the area just below your clavicle (breast bone) for any changes or abnormalities (such as a lump) .
+The National Comprehensive Cancer Network (NCCN) recommends a trained health care provider carefully feel your breasts, underarm and the area just below your clavicle (breast bone) for any changes or abnormalities, such as a lump .

-The provider should visually check your breasts while you are sitting up and physically examine your breasts while you are lying down.
+The health care provider should visually check your breasts while you are sitting up and physically examine your breasts while you are lying down.

-If a CBE is not offered at your check-up and you would like one, ask your provider to perform one (or refer you to someone who can).
+If a CBE is not offered at your check-up and you would like one, ask your health care provider to perform one (or refer you to someone who can).